Palisades Park (Freddy Cannon song): Background

 Barris wrote a song about an amusement park and it was suggested he use the name of an amusement park as the title.
-One night he was in Manhattan when he looked toward the New Jersey Palisades Cliffs, on which the amusement park sat.
-That was when inspiration hit and the title was added.
-Years later the Palisades Amusement Park closed, on September 12, 1971.

-A tribute to New Jersey's Palisades Amusement Park, it is an up-tempo rock and roll tune led by a distinctive organ part.
+One night in Manhattan he looked toward the New Jersey Palisades Cliffs, on which the Palisades Amusement Park sat, and the title was selected.
+The song is an up-tempo rock and roll tune led by a distinctive organ part (played by Bob Gaudio).
 The track also incorporates amusement park sound effects, including the sounds of screaming riders on the roller coasters, and the quoting of a slower version of "Entrance of the Gladiators", played on an organ imitating a hurdy-gurdy or calliope.
 In the song, the singer takes a walk after dark and discovers Palisades Park, where he meets and falls in love with a girl.
 Among the list of rides and attractions listed in the song are: Shoot the Chute, Rocket Ship, Roller Coaster, Loop the Loop, Merry Go Round, Tunnel of Love, and the Ferris Wheel.